Best Rice Cooker Review

-- Rice cooker sizes range from 3 cups to over 60 cups for commercial rice cookers
+- Sizes range from 3 cups to over 60 cups for commercial rice cookers

-- Many rice cooker styles are round, while some newer models are square or rectangular
+- Traditional styles are round, while some newer models may be square or rectangular

 - Most rice cookers come with a Teflon coated inner pot but some are available with stainless steel inner pots if you are looking for a Teflon free rice cooker.

-- Rice cooker prices vary widely from the cheapest at less than $17 all the way up to $400 or more
+- Prices vary widely from the cheapest at less than $17 all the way up to $400 or more

 - Basic rice cooker models simply cook rice while micom or fuzzy logic rice cookers have a much wider variety of settings and features

-- More advanced rice cookers may have slow cooker or pressure cooker settings
+- More advanced cookers may have slow cooker or pressure cooker settings

-Until we get our updated rice cooker review section up and running, please take a look at these links and see all the best rice cooker brands available for 2012
+Until we get our updated review section up and running, please take a look at these links and see all the best rice cooker brands available for 2015

 - Top Three Zojirushi Rice Cookers Under $100